VirtuosoResearch/ML4RoadSafety/datasets/README.md

 - **OSMnx Street Network Dataverse**

-  The required street network has been published in OSMnx Street Network Dataverse in 2017.
+  The required street network has been published in OSMnx Street Network Dataverse.
 For every state, the street networks are available at the scale of city, county, neighbourhood, tract and urbanized area.
 The street networks for all of the above mentioned levels of a state are appended to ensure all the streets in the state are included in the road network graph for that state.

 **Example: Constructing the road network of MA:** Download all the node_edge_lists zip files for MA from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/CUWWYJ), and run `1_road_network.py` to get the final road network for MA.